zyedidia/knit/docs/knit.md

 If several rules from different buildsets could be used to build a target, the rule from the buildset for the target's directory is attempted first.
-If it does not exist, then rules are attempted from all other buildsets and the last one to match is used (later rules override earlier rules).
+If it does not exist, then rules are attempted from all other buildsets and the first buildset to have a matching rule is used.
+If a meta-rule is used, it is attmpted in the current buildset before looking in other buildsets.

 # Built-in Lua syntax